 another installation of a person I know (different

 qtcore-4.1.0-2 on Redhat Enterprise 4.

-#5 Updated by neteler-itc-it - about 14 years ago
+#5 Updated by neteler-itc-it - over 14 years ago

 I darkly remember to have seen these problems in